furbo1/create-angular-auth-nav/readme.md

 # Angular Auth Template with TailwindCSS, Passport, Bcrypt

-This project provides a template for quickly setting up an Angular application with register/login functionality, utilizing Passport and Bcrypt for encryption and basic navigation between pages.
+This CLI tool, `npx create-angular-auth-nav` provides a template for quickly setting up an Angular application with register/login functionality, utilizing Express, Passport and Bcrypt for encryption and basic navigation between pages.
 It incorporates [TailwindCSS](https://tailwindcss.com/) for its modern and responsive styling.

 ![Register Page](/assets/register.jpg "Register page")
 ![Login Page](/assets/login.jpg "Login Page")